FluxML/Flux.jl/docs/src/gpu.md

 ### Transferring Training Data

-In order to train the model using the GPU both model and the training data have be transferred to GPU memory.
+In order to train the model using the GPU both model and the training data have to be transferred to GPU memory.
 This process can be done with the `gpu` function in two different  ways:

 1. Iterating over the batches in a [DataLoader](@ref) object transfering each one of the training batches at a time to the GPU.
    ```julia